denoland/manual/getting_started/permissions.md

 ```

 If `fetch.js` tries to establish network connections to any hostname or IP not
-in the allow-list, the relevant call will error.
+explicitly allowed, the relevant call will throw an exception.

 Allow net calls to any hostname/ip: